tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 It lists TLS security properties provided by PSKs under certain assumptions, and then demonstrates how violations of these assumptions lead to attacks.
 Advice for applications to help meet these assumptions is provided.
-It also discusses PSK use cases and provisioning processes.
+This document also discusses PSK use cases and provisioning processes.
 Finally, it lists the privacy and security properties that are not provided by TLS 1.3 when external PSKs are used.